 What is cloud migration?

-Learn about the different types of migration—including cloud to cloud and datacenter migrations—and explore learning resources about a wide variety of cloud migration topics.
+Learn about the different types of migration – including cloud-to-cloud and data centre migrations – and explore learning resources about a wide variety of cloud migration topics.

 Cloud migration definition